f4exb/sdrangel/Readme.md

 <h2>To Do</h2>

-  - UDP source plugin: add the possibility to launch an external command that will process the samples like a GNUradio headless flowgraph
   - Allow the handling of more than one device at the same time.
 For Rx/Tx devices like the BladeRF Rx and Tx appear as two logical devices with two plugin instances and a common handler for the physical device services both plugins.
 This effectively opens Tx support.
   - Tx channels
   - Possibility to connect channels for example Rx to Tx or single Rx channel to dual Rx channel supporting MI(MO) features like 360 degree polarization detection.